-8.20 MAP, bilateral APAs and multilateral APAs are available to:

-- (a) Taxpayers that are Singapore tax residents; and - (b) Taxpayers who are not Singapore tax residents but have a branch in Singapore.
+- 8.20 MAP, bilateral APAs and multilateral APAs are available to: - (a) Taxpayers that are Singapore tax residents; and - (b) Taxpayers who are not Singapore tax residents but have a branch in Singapore.
 However, such applications are to be made by the taxpayers in the jurisdiction in which they are tax residents and with which Singapore has a tax treaty.

-A foreign parent company can apply to the competent authority of the jurisdiction in which it is a tax resident for a MAP or APA for its branch operating in Singapore.
+A foreign company can apply to the competent authority of the jurisdiction in which it is a tax resident for a MAP or APA for its branch operating in Singapore.
 The branch has to alert IRAS of the application.

-In the case of an overseas branch which parent company is a Singapore tax resident, then that Singapore parent company can apply to IRAS for a MAP or APA concerning its overseas branch's transfer pricing affairs in a tax treaty jurisdiction.
+In the case of an overseas branch of a Singapore tax resident company, that Singapore company can apply to IRAS for a MAP or APA concerning its overseas branch's transfer pricing affairs in a tax treaty jurisdiction.